bracerino/uMLIP-Interactive/README.md

 ### **Compile the app**

+If you are using Windows, please compile the app in WSL (if you do not have WSL, see how to install it first e.g. at: https://www.youtube.com/watch?v=zZf4YH4WiZo)

 For calculations on **GPU, compile CUDA**:
 https://developer.nvidia.com/cuda-toolkit
 Do not forget to **add it to the PATH**, e.g.: